Jyo1001/sndp-loan-portal-demo/README.md

 ## What's new in this build

-- Password reset flow with OTP delivery (displayed on-screen for the offline demo) and per-user password overrides stored locally.
+- Streamlined member and manager sign-in cards that rely solely on standard credentials (no OTP prompts).
 - Role-aware dashboard that surfaces branch tags, branch filtering and an audit log for managers.
 - Automatic monthly interest projections (1% demo rate) plus PDF statement export for any month.
 - Receipt/attachment capture with mobile camera support; files live in local storage for evaluation.
 - Multi-branch data model (`data/branches.json`) with per-branch account books and managers.
 - Fresh JSON account datasets for each demo user plus a reusable `sample_account.json` you can clone for new members.
-The UI gene rates downloadable `.zip` files containing Excel workbooks on demand.
+The UI generates downloadable `.zip` files containing Excel workbooks on demand.
-- Local audit log viewer showing logins, exports, password resets, and document actions.
+- Local audit log viewer showing logins, exports, and document actions.

 ---